aaravkohli1/BitExact/README.md

 **Troubleshooting**

-- **CUDA OOM**: close other GPU workloads, then re-run.
+- CUDA OOM: close other GPU workloads, then re-run.
 Cache is auto-cleared; if needed, re-run with `-s` to confirm setup logs.
-- **No GPU**: tests require a CUDA-capable device; CPU fallbacks are not provided.
+- No GPU: tests require a CUDA-capable device; CPU fallbacks are not provided.

 > _All tests verify bit-exact equivalence to PyTorch’s reference implementations and ensure reproducibility across multiple runs and devices._